 Afrotech Fest prioritises working with Black-owned businesses (tech and non-tech), and vendors who prioritise diversity and representation in their teams.

 Pictures and visual and audio recordings of attendees will only be taken with their explicit permission.
 We will respect individual speakers’ media consent.

 If you have any questions, need further accommodations or help, please contact us at email@example.com

-Our inclusion policy borrows heavily from the XOXO inclusion policy.
+Our inclusion policy is influenced by, and uses some content from, the XOXO inclusion policy.